 As you know, we’re non-GMO, organic based homesteaders.
 In 2010, we began learning about GMOs (Genetically Modified Organisms) and immediately began the process of removing them from our home.
 We immediately saw improvements in health and well-being.

 Then we thought, “We are what our animals eat.
-So if they eat GMOs, then we’re still eating GMOs…” We immediately began searching for an option for our usual chicken feed because we were still using feed at this time.
+So if they eat GMOs, then we’re still eating GMOs…” We immediately began searching for an option for our usual chicken feed because we were still using laying feed at that time.

-After several weeks of research, we found we could identify with the princles and philosophy of Scratch and Peck Feeds.
-Our local feed store didn’t stock it but they were willing to order it and see if they had a market for it.
+After several weeks of research, we found we could identify with Scratch and Peck Feeds‘ principles and philosophy.
+Our local feed store didn’t stock it, but they were willing to order it to see if there was a market for it.

-Turns out we weren’t the only ones looking for it.
-They found a market was there.
-They told me they had customers that drove three hours for it and would load up their pickup truck beds with it.
+It turns out we weren’t the only ones looking for it.
+They found a market for it.
+They told me they had customers who drive for three hours and load up their pickup truck beds with it.
+So, if your local feed store doesn’t carry it, just ask them about it.
+You never know!

 You can also purchase it on Scratch and Peck products on Amazon if you can’t get it locally.